DEVCodeWithAI/idolLiveAudio/README.md

 ## 🌐 About idolLiveAudio

 idolLiveAudio is designed to simplify professional audio processing for singers, streamers, and creators.

 It provides an easy-to-use plugin host with powerful features, allowing anyone to enhance their voice or music with high-end plugins.

-This project demonstrates how AI tools like Gemini and ChatGPT can empower developers to build production-ready software, even without expert-level coding knowledge.
+This project demonstrates how AI tools like Gemini can empower developers to build production-ready software, even without expert-level coding knowledge.

+---

+## ✨ What's New in v1.1.0: Full Mini-DAW Functionality

+Version 1.1.0 transforms idolLiveAudio from a simple plugin host into a powerful Mini-DAW with a complete recording and playback workflow.

+### 1. Dedicated FX Chains

+Each track (Vocal and Music) now has 4 dedicated FX Send channels.
+This allows you to use effects like reverb and delay in parallel, just like in a professional DAW, giving you more control over your sound without cluttering your main plugin chain.

+### 2. Per-Track Player & Recorder

+Every track now features its own integrated Player and Recorder:

+- **Load**: Load any audio file (like a backing track or instrumental) directly into a track to have it processed by that track's plugins.
+- **Record (Post-FX)**: Record the output of a single track after all its plugins and FX have been applied.
+This is perfect for quickly capturing a processed vocal take or an idea.

+### 3. Multi-Track Project System

+This is the biggest new feature, enabling a full production workflow:

+- **Record Project (RAW)**: Simultaneously record the RAW, unprocessed input from both the Vocal and Music tracks.
+This captures your performance in its purest form, perfect for mixing and mastering later.
+- **Manage Projects**: All your recorded projects are saved neatly.
+The Project Manager lets you view, load, or delete them.
+- **Synchronized Playback**: Load a project, and both RAW tracks will play back in perfect sync.
+The seek bars are linked, allowing you to navigate your project as a single piece.

 ---